qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 {: #examplempquic title="Data flow with Multipath QUIC"}

-The remaining of this section focuses on providing a high-level overview of the multipath operations in QUIC.
+The remaining of this section presents a high-level overview of the multipath operations in QUIC.